 - Referenced by Bartiameus in Ptolemy's Gate, the third book of The Bartimaeus Trilogy, when he states that the plotting magicians were the ones that if you picked sides for soccer would be "standing at the end, next to the fat kid and the one with the plaster cast."

-- On The Big Bang Theory, after Penny and Leonard break up, Sheldon is asked whether he's on "Team Penny" or "Team Leonard."
+- After Penny and Leonard break up, Sheldon is asked whether he's on "Team Penny" or "Team Leonard."
 He answers, "Whichever team picks last," since that's how it happened when he was in high school (unless there was a kid in a wheelchair).

 - Bill from Freaks and Geeks had a history of being picked last.
 This actually drove him to prank call his gym teacher!
 After his teacher finds out he was the one who made the call, Bill is awarded the opportunity to captain a team for a day.

 - An early episode of The Wonder Years had the final two kids left to pick from being Paul Pfiefer and another student played by Dustin Diamond on numerous occasions.
-The episode's main focus, however, was on Paul's love for playing basketball and sheer lack of ability, which would make him one of the most undesirable players to have on a team.
-Kevin's protests to Coach Cutlip about how unfair the captain system is have the adverse affect of earning him a spot as a team captain.
-He decides use his position to pick all of the least talented kids for his team.
-This also led to a kid with a noticeably athletic build being the last pick, behind a nerd who was half his size.
+The episode's main focus was Paul's love for playing basketball and sheer lack of ability, which would make him one of the most undesirable players to have on a team.
+Kevin's protests to Coach Cutlip about how unfair the captain system is have the adverse affect of getting himself named a team captain for a day.
+Kevin uses his position to pick all of the least talented kids for his team, which also lead to a kid with an great athletic build being the last pick, behind a runt who was half his size.

 - In the final episode of each season of Hell's Kitchen, the two finalists get to pick who will cook for them during the final service from a selection of contestants that were eliminated previously.
-Expect whichever chef is picked last to require some serious soothing to their ego, if they just don't outright phone it in during the service.
+Expect whichever chef is picked last to require some serious soothing to their ego, if they just don't outright phone it in during the service, though there were exceptions to this.
 The prize for the final challenge is usually getting first pick of the returning chefs, meaning that you avoid getting the last pick as well.
 Though this doesn't guarantee 100% that the second-to-last pick isn't going to be bitter either.

-- Also happens on the similar show Masterchef, where, for team challenges, the two team captains choose their cooks.
+- This happens on Masterchef, where, for team challenges, the two team captains choose their cooks.
 The last person picked always gets a Confession Cam shot immediately after being picked with how they reacted to being picked last.
 Some shrug it off, some take it personally, and a couple get indignant and pissy, even if they performed the worst in the challenge to determine the team captains or have a record of poorly cooked dishes.